osrf-migration/srcsim-wiki/SRC Grasping and arm tutorial.md

 u/U  | Positive/negative rotation of the right arm joint around the shoulder i/I  | Positive/negative rotation of the right arm joint around the shoulder p/P  | Positive/negative bend of the right elbow

+## Watching the messages

+At this point, we have a basic idea on how to control the robot using the keyboard.
+Let's go a little bit further and look at what exactly the keyboard_teleop node publishes when you hit a key.

+Assuming you followed the tutorial above, you should have the simulation running in a gazebo window, and another terminal in which keyboard_teleop is running.
+To start with, make sure the keyboard_teleop terminal is active, then press 't' and 'y' to reset the arms to the home position.
+Open up another terminal, and in that terminal run:

+    $ rostopic echo /ihmc_ros/valkyrie/control/arm_trajectory

+This will print out all of the messages that are being printed on the arm_trajectory topic.
+Now that you have that, go back to the terminal window running keyboard_teleop, and press 'j' once.
+Switching back to the terminal window containing the rostopic echo command, you should see this:

+    robot_side: 1
+    joint_trajectory_messages:
+      -
+        trajectory_points:
+          -
+            time: 1.0
+            position: 0.0
+            velocity: 0.0
+            unique_id: 0
+        unique_id: 0
+      -
+        trajectory_points:
+          -
+            time: 1.0
+            position: 0.0
+            velocity: 0.0
+            unique_id: 0
+        unique_id: 0
+      -
+        trajectory_points:
+          -
+            time: 1.0
+            position: 0.0
+            velocity: 0.0
+            unique_id: 0
+        unique_id: 0
+      -
+        trajectory_points:
+          -
+            time: 1.0
+            position: 0.0
+            velocity: 0.0
+            unique_id: 0
+        unique_id: 0
+      -
+        trajectory_points:
+          -
+            time: 1.0
+            position: 0.1
+            velocity: 0.0
+            unique_id: 0
+        unique_id: 0
+      -
+        trajectory_points:
+          -
+            time: 1.0
+            position: 0.0
+            velocity: 0.0
+            unique_id: 0
+        unique_id: 0
+      -
+        trajectory_points:
+          -
+            time: 1.0
+            position: 0.0
+            velocity: 0.0
+            unique_id: 0
+        unique_id: 0
+    execution_mode: 0
+    previous_message_id: 0
+    unique_id: -1
+    ---

+There are a few things to notice about this message.
+First, `robot_side` describes whether we are controlling the left (0) or the right (1) side of the robot.
+Second, there is a list of `joint_trajectory_messages`; one for each joint that can be controlled in the arm.
+Third, notice that all of the positions and velocities are 0.0, with the exception of the 4th trajectory (counting from 0).
+There you see that we have requested position 0.1, so the controller will attempt to drive to that position for that joint.